Cloud deployments

 System database configuration

-The connection to system database over JNDI is defined in /opt/clover/tomcat/conf/default_clover.properties:
+The connection to the system database over JNDI is defined in /opt/clover/tomcat/conf/default_clover.properties:

 datasource.type=JNDI